Electronika BK: Hardware

 All models also have a 16-bit universal parallel port with separate input and output buses for connecting peripherals such as printers (Eastern Bloc printers used the incompatible IFSP (ИРПР) interface instead of the IEEE 1284 (Centronics) port, so Centronics printers need an adapter), mouse or Covox digital-to-analog converters (DACs) for sound output, and tape recorder port for data storage.

-Later models include a manufacturer-supplied floppy drive controller (that can be plugged into a Q-Bus slot) by default.
-It is available for earlier models as an aftermarket part, but homebrew ones (that also often extends 16 KiB memory of original BK) are more popular.
+Later models include a manufacturer-supplied floppy drive controller by default, that can be plugged into a Q-Bus slot.
+It is available for earlier models as an aftermarket part, but homebrew ones that also often extends 16 KiB memory of original BK are more popular.